andradejacob36/-configure-ad/README.md

 - Step 1: Confirm your IPv4 address and city location on your computer
 - Step 2: Set up an Azure Virtual Machine and ensure it meets the system requirements for Proton VPN
+- Step 3: Re-verify your computer's IPv4 address and city location
-- Step 3: Download and install Proton VPN on the Azure Virtual Machine
+- Step 4: Download and install Proton VPN on the Azure Virtual Machine
-- Step 4: Set up the necessary configurations such as selecting the VPN server, establishing connection protocol, and configuring DNS settings
+- Step 5: Set up the necessary configurations such as selecting the VPN server, establishing connection protocol, and configuring DNS settings
-- Step 5: Ensure that Proton VPN is working correctly by performing a connectivity test and verifying that your IP address has been changed
+- Step 6: Ensure that Proton VPN is working correctly by performing a connectivity test and verifying that your IP address has been changed
-- Step 6: Configure the VPN to automatically connect when the Virtual Machine starts up.
+- Step 7: Configure the VPN to automatically connect when the Virtual Machine starts up.

 <h2>Step 1: Confirm your IPv4 address and city location on your computer</h2>